astrivant/polyad/scripts/README.md

 bash scripts/validation/check-mermaid.sh
 npm test --prefix scripts/validation/mermaid
 ```

+Use `scripts/validation/check-values.py --fix-annotations` through the same
+Python wrapper to synchronize `@param ... [type]` comments with their schemas.
+Then run `poetry run pre-commit run helm-readme-generator --all-files` to update
+the chart's documented types and defaults.

 The cluster tests in `testing/test-*.sh` require an installed operator and mutate
 their test cluster.
 CI provisions an isolated Kind cluster before running them.